Discovery-Limited/SetAppWeek4/ScenarioEUserStories.md

 Would you be comfortable with the app accessing your location?

+### Question 3 - Akobir UP2158827:

+Would you like connect with your social media profiles for music sharing with friends?

 ### Question 4 - Oguz UP2157044:

 + Are you able to shuffle through the playlists or want to have a radio that comes up with new songs for you?